kncept/junit-reporter/README.md

     apply plugin: 'com.kncept.junit5.reporter'

-This will bind the task 'junitHtmlReport' to run after the 'check' task.
+This will bind the task 'junitHtmlReport' to run as a finalizer after the 'test' or 'check' task.
+If you want more fine grained control, add it as a finalizer to another task. eg:

+    junitPlatformTest.finalizedBy 'junitHtmlReport'

 If you need to do any customisation (aggregation, or you just don't like red...), Its possible to customise.
 Use the following config block (shown with default values):